18F/handbook/docs/03-policies/security.md

 Use a unique, strong password or multi-word passphrase for your password manager along with two-factor authentication (TFA or 2FA).

 CivicActions supplies all employees with a Yubikey for two-factor authentication, and we require two-factor authentication for access to your password manager, the CivicActions GSuite of applications, and OATH-authenticated apps such as Github and Gitlab.
-You can also use second factor authentication apps such as Authy and Duo, and in fact, for backup reasosn we suggest using more than one second factor.
+You can also use second factor authentication apps such as Authy and Duo, and in fact, for backup reasons we suggest using more than one second factor.

 Please see the [Security Awareness and Tools](../09-security/awareness.md) document for details on these subjects and more.